 There are barriers to increasing availability of nonlawyer representation and assistance, including barriers that agencies may be able to address through their rules regarding representation and assistance.
 Agencies vary in their requirements, oversight, and encouragement of such representation and assistance.
-Overly burdensome requirements for representatives to establish their qualifications or to become accredited to practice before particular agencies can unnecessarily reduce the availability of nonlawyer representation.
+While reasonable requirements for qualification or accreditation, as well as continuing education, help ensure the quality and competence of representation, overly burdensome requirements can unnecessarily reduce the availability of nonlawyer representation.
 When agencies do not affirmatively inform participants of the availability of such representation or assistance, participants may not be aware of these resources.

-The issue of nonlawyer representation and assistance has been a long-standing concern of the Administrative Conference.
+The issue of nonlawyer representation and assistance has been a long-standing concern of the Conference.
 As early as 1986, the Conference recommended that agencies permit and encourage nonlawyer representation and assistance because of the substantial number of individuals needing or desiring representation and assistance in filling out forms, filing claims, and appearing in agency proceedings who were unable to afford or otherwise obtain such representation or assistance by lawyers.
 In 2023, the Conference adopted two recommendations addressing agency adjudicatory processes that encourage agencies to allow participants in many adjudications "to be represented by a lawyer or a lay person with relevant expertise" and to establish "rules authorizing accredited or qualified nonlawyer representatives to practice before the agency."
 And in 2024, the Conference's Chair released Model Rules of Representative Conduct, that, among other topics, address the qualifications and conduct of nonlawyer representatives.
+In a conduct of nonlawyer representatives.

-This Recommendation expands on the Conference's previous recommendations by identifying best practices for incorporating and increasing representation and assistance by permitting broader practice by nonlawyers in different types of adjudicative systems and
+This Recommendation expands on the Conference's previous recommendations by identifying best practices for incorporating and increasing representation and assistance by